aptech/docs/docs/CR-ols.rst

 :__row: (*scalar*), the number of rows to read per iteration of the read loop.
 Default 0.

     If 0, the number of rows will be calculated internally.
-If you get an Insufficient memory error while executing :func:`ols`, you can supply a value for *__row* that works on your system.
+If you get an insufficient memory error while executing :func:`ols`, you can supply a value for *__row* that works on your system.

     The answers may vary slightly due to rounding error differences when a different number of rows is read per iteration.
 You can use *__row* to control this if you want to get exactly the same rounding effects